KabuchoG/printf/README.md

 This repository contains collaborative printf projects.

-_printf is a custom implementation of the C programming function
+_printf is a custom implementation of the C programming function printf.